 - In the Summary section, note the Region that your DB instance is in.

-- Use the AWS Directory Service console to confirm that the directory service is in the same Region as the DB instance.
+- Use the AWS Directory Service console to confirm that the directory is in the same Region as the DB instance.

 - Use the account for the DB instance to open the AWS Directory Service console.